Ballot Measures | Go or No-Go Decisions

 - Medicaid expansion

-*If you’re interested in learning more about current ballot measures in your state, check out the Ballot Initiative Strategy Center’s interactive State by State Map.
+*If you’re interested in learning more about current ballot measures in your state, check out the Ballot Initiative Strategy Center’s Ballot Measure cheat sheet

 Simply put, ballot measures take a lot of work.
 In addition to spending your dollars on raising awareness for your issue and persuading your target audience, you need to set aside the time to invest in crafting ballot measure language that resonates with your audience and a plan to secure enough votes to win.

-In 2018, there were 167 statewide ballot measures in 38 states.
-155 of those statewide measures showed up on the November election ballot (Ballotpedia).
-The sheer amount of ballot measure campaigns across our country should shake you in your boots.
+The sheer amount of ballot measures across our country is growing.
 Trust us when we say that it’s important to do the initial prep work to determine whether your ballot measure has the power to stand out in a crowd of an amalgam of other issues and the potential to win.

 If you’re deciding whether your issue should be a measure on the ballot ask yourself these questions: